Driving in sunglasses

 Graduated lenses

-Some drivers like the benefits of a graduated tint, as the top part of the lens in which you look out is darkest.
+Lenses with a graduated tint might be the best sunglasses for driving, as the top part of the lens is the darkest.
 The bottom part of the lens is generally lighter and this makes it easier to see the controls within the car.

 Safety of the lenses